SkeletonDancer/SkeletonDancer/README.md

 ### Install a dance

 First you need to install a dance, a dance is kept in a GitHub repository.
+But you can also use local dances if you plan to use SkeletonDancer for eg. a monolith development repository.

 ```bash
 $ skeleton-dancer install SkeletonDancer/php-pds